symfony2admingenerator/symfony2admingenerator.github.com/documentation/fields-for-list.markdown

 # Fields configuration for list

+This page shows how flexible the Admin generator is in configuring your list page, that allows tight integration between your model and the list.
+Main features in configuring the list include:

-This options can be setted at the general params level or at the list params level
+*     Options can be set either at the general params level or at the list level.
+*     Flexible sorting, including related tables - one to many left joints
+*     Field formatting of form labels
+*     Form options: formating (e.g. format: "Y-m-d"),
+*     Specifying
+*     PHP snippets directly in the form, for example to define a date range.
+*     Virtual Fields using getters that tie your model directly into the list; thereby allowing even complex relationships to be included

 ## Label

-The default label is the column name, but you can change it like that :
+The default label is the column name, but you can specify it directly:

 {% highlight yaml %}
 params: